 The minor is designed to balance creative and performance aspects of dance with historical and theoretical aspects.
 Our students are expected to attain and/or maintain the intermediate to high intermediate level of either ballet, modern or African dance technique.

-- Twenty (20) hours total of crew and production work are required of each student who has declared a Dance Minor.
+- Ten hours total of service work are required of each student.
 This may be completed at any time during the four-year undergraduate experience.

 Courses taken abroad may fulfill minor requirements.

 Students are encouraged to enroll in at least one summer session with the American Dance Festival (ADF).
 One course credit earned at the ADF may be counted toward the minor requirements.